-At some point, you’ve probably been told you need a budget.
-It’s not bad advice—in fact, I think it’s really good advice—but for a lot of people, statements like this just aren’t helpful.
+You’ve probably been told you need a budget.
+Maybe more than once.
+It’s not bad advice—in fact, I think it’s really good advice.
+But for a lot of people, statements like this just aren’t helpful.

 They’ve tried budgeting in the past and couldn’t make it work, so they’ve concluded budgets aren’t for them.

 I know because I was one of those people.

 For years, I would print out my monthly “budget” and hang it on my refrigerator and track my spending.
 Sort of.
 Not really.
 What I was really doing was tracking my monthly bills and make sure I paid everything on time.
 And I was great at it.

 I can’t remember the last time I paid a bill late (if ever).
 But the last time I spent more than I budgeted for that month?
 That’s easy.
 It was the December before I decided I was going to pay off all my debt other than my mortgage.